 A brief summary of isolation approaches is provided below.

-- Compute isolation – Azure provides customers with both logical and physical compute isolation for processing.
+- Compute isolation – Azure provides you with both logical and physical compute isolation for processing.
 Logical isolation is implemented via:

-- Hypervisor isolation for services that provide cryptographically certain isolation by using separate virtual machines and leveraging Azure Hypervisor isolation.
+- Hypervisor isolation for services that provide cryptographically certain isolation by using separate virtual machines and using Azure Hypervisor isolation.

-- Drawbridge isolation inside a Virtual Machine (VM) for services that provide cryptographically certain isolation for workloads running on the same virtual machine by leveraging isolation provided by Drawbridge.
+- Drawbridge isolation inside a virtual machine (VM) for services that provide cryptographically certain isolation for workloads running on the same virtual machine by using isolation provided by Drawbridge.
 These services provide small units of processing using customer code.

-- User context-based isolation for services that are comprised solely of Microsoft-controlled code and customer code is not allowed to run.
-In addition to robust logical compute isolation available by design to all Azure tenants, customers who desire physical compute isolation can utilize Azure Dedicated Host or Isolated Virtual Machines, which are deployed on server hardware dedicated to a single customer.
+- User context-based isolation for services that are composed solely of Microsoft-controlled code and customer code is not allowed to run.
+In addition to robust logical compute isolation available by design to all Azure tenants, if you desire physical compute isolation, you can use Azure Dedicated Host or Isolated Virtual Machines, which are deployed on server hardware dedicated to a single customer.

-- Networking isolation – Azure Virtual Network (VNet) helps ensure that each customer’s private network traffic is logically isolated from traffic belonging to other customers.
+- Networking isolation – Azure Virtual Network (VNet) helps ensure that your private network traffic is logically isolated from traffic belonging to other customers.
 Services can communicate using public IPs or private (VNet) IPs.
-Communication between customer VMs remains private within a VNet.
-Customers can connect their VNets via VNet peering or VPN gateways, depending on their connectivity options, including bandwidth, latency, and encryption requirements.
-Customers can use Network Security Groups (NSGs) to achieve network isolation and protect their Azure resources from the Internet while accessing Azure services that have public endpoints.
-Customers can use Virtual network service tags to define network access controls on network security groups or Azure Firewall.
+Communication between your VMs remains private within a VNet.
+You can connect your VNets via VNet peering or VPN gateways, depending on your connectivity options, including bandwidth, latency, and encryption requirements.
+You can use network security groups (NSGs) to achieve network isolation and protect your Azure resources from the Internet while accessing Azure services that have public endpoints.
+You can use Virtual Network service tags to define network access controls on network security groups or Azure Firewall.
 A service tag represents a group of IP address prefixes from a given Azure service.
 Microsoft manages the address prefixes encompassed by the service tag and automatically updates the service tag as addresses change, thereby reducing the complexity of frequent updates to network security rules.
-Moreover, customers can use Azure Private Link to access Azure PaaS services over a private endpoint in their VNet, ensuring that traffic between their VNet and the service travels across the Microsoft global backbone network, which eliminates the need to expose the service to the public Internet.
-Finally, Azure provides customers with options to encrypt data in transit, including Transport Layer Security (TLS) end-to-end encryption of network traffic with TLS termination using Azure Key Vault certificates, VPN encryption using IPsec, and ExpressRoute encryption using MACsec with customer-managed keys (CMK) support.
+Moreover, you can use Private Link to access Azure PaaS services over a private endpoint in your VNet, ensuring that traffic between your VNet and the service travels across the Microsoft global backbone network, which eliminates the need to expose the service to the public Internet.
+Finally, Azure provides you with options to encrypt data in transit, including Transport Layer Security (TLS) end-to-end encryption of network traffic with TLS termination using Key Vault certificates, VPN encryption using IPsec, and Azure ExpressRoute encryption using MACsec with customer-managed keys (CMK) support.

 - Storage isolation – To ensure cryptographic certainty of logical data isolation, Azure Storage relies on data encryption at rest using advanced algorithms with multiple ciphers.
-This process relies on multiple encryption keys, as well as services such as Azure Key Vault and Azure AD to ensure secure key access and centralized key management.
-Azure Storage Service Encryption (SSE) ensures that data is automatically encrypted before persisting it to Azure Storage and decrypted before retrieval.
-All data written to Azure Storage is encrypted through FIPS 140-2 validated 256-bit AES encryption and customers have the option to use Azure Key Vault for customer-managed keys (CMK).
-Azure SSE encrypts the page blobs that store Azure Virtual Machine disks.
-Additionally, Azure Disk Encryption (ADE) may optionally be used to encrypt Azure Windows and Linux IaaS Virtual Machine disks to increase storage isolation and assure cryptographic certainty of customer data stored in Azure.
+This process relies on multiple encryption keys and services such as Azure Key Vault and Azure AD to ensure secure key access and centralized key management.
+Azure Storage service encryption ensures that data is automatically encrypted before persisting it to Azure Storage and decrypted before retrieval.
+All data written to Azure Storage is encrypted through FIPS 140 validated 256-bit AES encryption and you can use Key Vault for customer-managed keys (CMK).
+Azure Storage service encryption encrypts the page blobs that store Azure Virtual Machine disks.
+Additionally, Azure Disk encryption may optionally be used to encrypt Azure Windows and Linux IaaS Virtual Machine disks to increase storage isolation and assure cryptographic certainty of your data stored in Azure.
 This encryption includes managed disks.

 - Security assurance processes and practices – Azure isolation assurance is further enforced by Microsoft’s internal use of the Security Development Lifecycle (SDL) and other strong security assurance processes to protect attack surfaces and mitigate threats.
 Microsoft has established industry-leading processes and tooling that provides high confidence in the Azure isolation guarantee.

-In line with the shared responsibility model in cloud computing, as customer workloads get migrated from an on-premises datacenter to the cloud, the delineation of responsibility between the customer and cloud service provider varies depending on the cloud service model.
-For example, with the Infrastructure as a Service (IaaS) model, Microsoft’s responsibility ends at the Hypervisor layer, and customers are responsible for all layers above the virtualization layer, including maintaining the base operating system in guest VMs.
-Customers can leverage Azure isolation technologies to achieve the desired level of isolation for their applications and data deployed in the cloud.
+In line with the shared responsibility model in cloud computing, as you migrate workloads from your on-premises datacenter to the cloud, the delineation of responsibility between you and cloud service provider varies depending on the cloud service model.
+For example, with the Infrastructure as a Service (IaaS) model, Microsoft’s responsibility ends at the Hypervisor layer, and you are responsible for all layers above the virtualization layer, including maintaining the base operating system in guest VMs.
+You can use Azure isolation technologies to achieve the desired level of isolation for your applications and data deployed in the cloud.

-Throughout this article, call-out boxes outline important considerations or actions considered to be part of customer’s responsibility.
-For example, customers can use Azure Key Vault to store their secrets, including encryption keys that remain under customer control.
+Throughout this article, call-out boxes outline important considerations or actions considered to be part of your responsibility.
+For example, you can use Azure Key Vault to store your secrets, including encryption keys that remain under your control.

-Use of Azure Key Vault for Customer Managed Keys (CMK) is optional and represents customer’s responsibility.
+Use of Azure Key Vault for Customer Managed Keys (CMK) is optional and represents your responsibility.

 This article provides technical guidance to address common security and isolation concerns pertinent to cloud adoption.
-It also explores design principles and technologies available in Azure to help customers achieve their secure isolation objectives.
+It also explores design principles and technologies available in Azure to help you achieve your secure isolation objectives.

-For recommendations on how to improve the security of applications and data deployed in Azure, customers should review the Azure Security Benchmark.
+For recommendations on how to improve the security of applications and data deployed in Azure, you should review the Azure Security Benchmark.

 Each Azure subscription is associated with an Azure AD tenant.
-Using Role-Based Access Control (RBAC), users, groups, and applications from that directory can be granted access to resources in the Azure subscription.
+Using Azure role-based access control (Azure RBAC), users, groups, and applications from that directory can be granted access to resources in the Azure subscription.
 For example, a storage account can be placed in a resource group to control access to that specific storage account using Azure AD.
-Azure Storage defines a set of built-in RBAC roles that encompass common permissions used to access blob or queue data.
-A request to Azure Storage can be authorized using either customer’s Azure AD account or the Storage Account Key.
+Azure Storage defines a set of Azure built-in roles that encompass common permissions used to access blob or queue data.
+A request to Azure Storage can be authorized using either your Azure AD account or the Storage Account Key.
 In this manner, only specific users can be given the ability to access data in Azure Storage.

 Azure Active Directory

 The separation of the accounts used to administer cloud applications is critical to achieving logical isolation.
-Account isolation in Azure is achieved using Azure Active Directory (Azure AD) and its capabilities to support granular Role-Based Access Controls (RBAC).
+Account isolation in Azure is achieved using Azure Active Directory (Azure AD) and its capabilities to support granular Azure role-based access control (Azure RBAC).
 Each Azure account is associated with one Azure AD tenant.
 Users, groups, and applications from that directory can manage resources in Azure.
-Customers can assign appropriate access rights using the Azure portal, Azure command-line tools, and Azure Management APIs.
+You can assign appropriate access rights using the Azure portal, Azure command-line tools, and Azure Management APIs.
 Each Azure AD tenant is distinct and separate from other Azure ADs.
 An Azure AD instance is logically isolated using security boundaries to prevent customer data and identity information from comingling, thereby ensuring that users and administrators of one Azure AD cannot access or compromise data in another Azure AD instance, either maliciously or accidentally.
-Azure AD runs physically isolated on dedicated servers that are logically isolated to a dedicated network segment and where host-level packet filtering and Windows Firewall services provide additional protections from untrusted traffic.
+Azure AD runs physically isolated on dedicated servers that are logically isolated to a dedicated network segment and where host-level packet filtering and Windows Firewall services provide extra protections from untrusted traffic.